holderlb/Deep-CWD-IHC/README.md

 * `common/`: Scripts used by `analyze` and `train`.
 * `utils/`: Scripts use for extracting annotations and annotating images.

-The framework is designed as a set of scripts that are called from the command line or from the main scripts: `train/train.py` and `analyze/analyze.py`.
+The framework is designed as a set of scripts that are called from the command line.
-Generally, the scripts have detailed comments at the top of the file describing their usage.
+All scripts have detailed comments at the top of the file describing their usage.

 ## Setup